 Mags considers herself to be a dabbler, an explorer, a learner — " Basically all of the above.
 She strives to constantly absorb new things while honing her craft and collaborating with others' innovative ideas; in hopes of creating something wonderful.

 A few of her favorite credits include playing Beatrice in Much Ado About Nothing (Savannah College of Art and Design Beach), The Moor-Hen (The Moors), Gertrude McFuzz (Seussical), Olivia (Twelfth Night), and Stanley (Happiness and Cheer).

-Currently, she resides in Brooklyn along with her partner, Nick, and their animated pup, Scout.
-In her spare time, you will find Mags testing cooking creations, painting, playing with mixed media, or holding her personal title of constantly winning Mario Kart.
+Currently, she resides in Brooklyn along with her animated pup, Scout.
+In her spare time, you will find Mags testing cooking creations, painting, or holding her personal title of constantly winning Mario Kart.

 Much Ado About Nothing

 Maggie collaborated with Masters's students at the Savannah College of Art and Design to bring the Shakespeare classic to life; on SCAD beach!
 In less than three weeks, the creative team and collaborative actors brought all our talents' together for our immersed audience to enjoy live music, poetry, and the themes of love and confusion for a night under the stars.

 Maggie created and brought Lady Elizabeth Clinton to life during the summer season of 2021 at the Sterling Ren Faire.
 Immersing patrons into the year of 1585, it was a joyous occasion to celebrate the Queen's arrival in Warwick; and enjoy the festivities of traveling with Queen Elizabeth herself!